††††† RELATES TO: KRS 131.130, 141.205

 ††††† STATUTORY AUTHORITY: KRS 131.130(1)

 ††††† NECESSITY, FUNCTION AND CONFORMITY: KRS 131.130(1) authorizes the Department of Revenue to promulgate administrative regulations necessary to administer and enforce Kentucky's tax laws.
-KRS 141.205 disallows intangible expenses, intangible interest expenses and management fees when those expenses and fees are directly or indirectly paid, accrued or incurred to, or in connection directly or indirectly with one or more direct or indirect transactions with one or more related member of an affiliated group or with a foreign corporation, unless certain criteria are met.
+KRS 141.205 disallows intangible expenses, intangible interest expenses and management fees when those expenses and fees are directly or indirectly paid, accrued or incurred to, or in connection directly or indirectly with one or more direct or indirect transactions with one or more related members or with a foreign corporation, unless certain criteria are met.
 This administrative regulation establishes the requirements for when these expenses and fees are allowed or disallowed.

 ††††† Section 1.
 Definitions.
-(1) "Actual comparables" means transactions between the recipient and unrelated parties involving the same intangible property to the subject transaction.
+(1) "Actual comparables" means transactions between the recipient and unrelated parties that are identical to the subject transaction.

-††††† (2) "Comprehensive income tax treaty" means a convention, or agreement, entered into by the United States and approved by Congress, with a foreign government for the allocation of all categories of income subject to taxation or the withholding of tax on interest, dividends, and royalties, for the prevention of double taxation of the respective nationsí residents, and the sharing of information.
+††††† (2) "Comprehensive income tax treaty" means a convention, or agreement, entered into by the United States, and approved by Congress, with a foreign government for the allocation of all categories of income subject to taxation or the withholding of tax on interest, dividends, and royalties, in order to prevent double taxation of the respective nationsí residents, and to promote the sharing of information.

 ††††† (3) "Measured by, in whole or in part, net income" means that the receipt of the payment by the recipient is reported and included in income for purposes of a tax on net income or in the franchise for purposes of the franchise tax.